 WHAT IF I'M GETTING MARRIED?

 Although married students are considered independent, those that marry after filing the FAFSA can update their marital status to be considered independent.
-Purdue will accept marital status updates until mid-October for academic enrollment and until mid-March for spring only enrollment.
+Purdue will accept marital status updates until mid-October for fall only or academic year enrollment and until mid-March for spring only enrollment.
 A copy of the marriage license and student and spouse federal tax returns will be required.